imvetri/ui-editor/README.md

 # UI editor - DONT LEARN FRAMEWORKS.
 BUILD TOOLS TO GET RID OF IT.
+Snap out of web development.
+Its not healthy.

 UI editor is a Rapid Component Library Builder.
 Concept of UI has been in existence for nearly 40 years still it hasn't changed, but concepts to build it - **keeps on changing**.

 Web browsers like IE, chrome, firefox, and safari had their race decades back and now Web frameworks like ReactJS, Angular, Vue, svelte and nextJS etc...

-This project aims to **speed up UI building workflow** for web browsing platforms and **get rid of component code refactoring** tasks.

 ## Demo - https://imvetri.github.io/ui-editor/

+## Why code generators are good
+1. Gets rid of code refactoring.
+2. Speeds up ui building process.
+3. Actual problem becomes simpler.

+## Problems of web development
+1. Learning framework is not my cup of tea.
+2. Learning framework is a waste of time.
+3. Frameworks change.
+4. There is too much competition.
+5. Makes your suffocate, Memory loss.

 ## Step-by-step Tutorials -
 1. [Getting started](https://github.com/imvetri/ui-editor/wiki/Getting-Started)